Our Lawyers Explain Your Rights

 The main reason why you need our experienced legal team on your side is simple.
 In almost every case, the doctor or physician who waited too long to perform a C-section will not readily admit to doing anything wrong.
 As a result, you will likely have a hard time being fairly compensated by the doctor, hospital or insurance company for your child's injuries.

 That's where we come in.
 Our birth injury lawyers have decades of experience holding medical professionals accountable for their actions.
-Our in-house legal team and nurse consultant know how to analyze medical records.
+Our in-house legal team knows how to analyze medical records.
 We also frequently consult with medical experts in their field.
 And if the doctor or insurance companies refuse to cooperate, we're prepared to take them to court if necessary.

 The long-term financial impact of a serious birth injury caused by a delayed C-section can be astronomical.
 That's why it's important that you take your case seriously right from the start.
 That's why we want to meet with you.
 We handle a select number of legal cases in Georgia.
 That way, we can focus our attention on your case and making sure we do our job right.